Hemp Seeds - 200 Gms

 3. Maintains hormonal balance in Women and PMS: Hemp is a rich source of gamma-linolic acid (GLA), an omega 6 fatty acid.
 Studies have shown that GLA is useful in helping the body balance hormones.
 For women, supplementing with GLA can help ease premenstrual syndrome.
 They may also reduce cramping and pain during menstruation.
 Hemp is the only edible seed that contains gamma-linolenic acid, which is eventually converted to the protective hormone prostaglandin PGE1 that regulates the hormonal balance and supports menopausal health.

-5. Cancer: Hemp seed has a health fatty acid profile of omega-3 fats and GLA, hemp helps naturally balance inflammation levels and strengthen the immune system.
+5. Cancer: Hemp seed has a healthy fatty acid profile of omega-3 fats and GLA, hemp helps naturally balance inflammation levels and strengthen the immune system.
 The British Journal of Cancer reports that the THC in hemp seeds can stop and possibly reverse glioblastoma multiforme (a deadly form of brain cancer).
 The journal Breast Cancer Research and Treatment confirmed the THC in hemp seeds improved advanced-stage breast cancer.
 Researchers from the University of Rostock, Germany, discovered similar evidence that cannabinoids derived from hemp seeds can inhibit cancer growth and metastasis, particularly in lung cancer.

 6. Heart Health: Some of the key ingredients in building a healthy heart include fiber, plant-based protein, healthy fats and eating less sugar.
 Hemp seeds help in doing all of those things.
 Research in animals and humans strongly suggests that hemp seeds can improve cardiovascular health and high blood pressure.

 8. It’s A Great Source of Plant-Based Protein: Vegans and vegetarians sometimes have a tough time getting enough protein in their diets.
 Adding hemp seed is a great way to accomplish this as it provides a similar amount of protein to eating meat.
-Hemp seeds are complete protein source, something that’s very rare in the plant kingdom.
+Hemp seeds are a complete protein source, something that’s very rare in the plant kingdom.
 That means Hemp has all the amino acids required by our body to synthesize.

 9. Hemp Can Be Good For Diabetics: Due to its low carbohydrate and sugar content, hemp can be a great food additive for diabetics.
 The nutrients present in it can help moderate blood sugar levels.

-Clinical article published in NCBI for the Good effect of hemp seed oil on Dermatitis:
+Clinical article published in NCBI for the Good effect of hemp seed oil on Dermatitis: Please click the downlink: